Pauline Hanson's One Nation: 2013–2015: Hanson's return as leader

-Hanson rejoined One Nation as a rank-and-file member, in 2013.
-Later that year she unsuccessfully contested the Senate for New South Wales at the 2013 federal election.
+Hanson rejoined One Nation as a rank-and-file member in 2013.
+Later that year, she unsuccessfully contested the Senate for New South Wales at the 2013 federal election.
 In 2014, Hanson was reappointed as leader by the One Nation executive.
 She contested the seat of Lockyer for the party at the January 2015 Queensland state election, falling 114 votes short of defeating sitting Liberal National Party member Ian Rickuss.

+In 2013, it was reported by One Nation that the party had more than 5000 members, with the figure rising since Hanson returned as party leader.

 In July 2015, Hanson announced that the party was renamed the original "Pauline Hanson's One Nation" and contested in the Senate for Queensland at the 2016 federal election.

 In the lead up to the 2016 election, Hanson arranged a "Fed Up" tour that began in July 2015 as part of her re-election campaign, flying in a private plane to Rockhampton prior to a Reclaim Australia rally, piloted by James Ashby.

-2016–present: return to federal politics
+2016–present: Return to federal politics

 At the 2016 federal election the party polled 4.3% (+3.8) of the nationwide primary vote in the Senate.
 Only Queensland polled higher for the party than their nationwide percentage − the party polled 9.2% (+8.6) of the primary vote in that state.
 Pauline Hanson (QLD) and three other One Nation candidates − Malcolm Roberts (QLD), Brian Burston (NSW) and Rod Culleton (WA) were elected to the Senate.
 Elected to the 3rd Queensland Senate spot, as per convention Hanson is serving a six-year term while the three other One Nation Senators who were elected in the last half of spots were appointed to three-year terms.
 Culleton was stripped of his seat in January 2017 after he was declared bankrupt.
 In March 2017, the High Court ruled that Culleton's election to the Senate was invalid in any event because of a criminal conviction in New South Wales.
 After a court-ordered recount, Culleton was replaced by the second candidate on the WA list, Peter Georgiou.